Joybrato Mukherjee: Politics, university governance and policy

 Mukherjee is a member of the SPD (Social Democratic Party of Germany) and was nominated by the Hessian SPD to participate in the 14th Federal Convention, which elected the German Federal President on 30 June 2010.

-Between 2004 and 2008 Joybrato Mukherjee was Vice Dean of the Faculty of Language, Literature and Culture; between 2005/2006 and 2008 he was also a member of the senate at the University of Giessen as well as the spokesperson for the "Neue Universität", a group of politically independent professors supporting the university's development.
-At the beginning of 2008, Mukherjee was elected First Vice-President of the University of Giessen by a large majority.
-On 8 March 2009, the extended senate elected him President of the university in the first ballot, with 20 out of 34 votes.
+Between 2004 and 2008 Mukherjee was Vice Dean of the Faculty of Language, Literature and Culture; between 2005/2006 and 2008 he was also a member of the senate at the University of Giessen as well as the spokesperson for the "Neue Universität", a group of politically independent professors supporting the university's development.
+At the beginning of 2008, Mukherjee was elected first vice-president of the University of Giessen by a large majority.
+On 8 March 2009, the extended senate elected him president of the university in the first ballot, with 20 out of 34 votes.
 He took office on 16 December 2009, succeeding Stefan Hormuth.
 On 11 February 2015, the extended senate elected Mukherjee president for a second term until 2021.
 Again, he won the election in the first ballot, securing 27 out of 34 votes.

 The Executive Board of JLU under Mukherjee's leadership since 2009 has pursued the goal of increasing the basic funding of Hessian universities.
 Mukherjee is particularly committed to promoting cooperation involving the different stakeholders in the academic community in the form of regional consortia recommended by the German Council of Science and Humanities.

-Particularly in the light of the privatisation of the university teaching hospital, University Hospital of Giessen and Marburg, Mukherjee and the Executive Board of JLU are committed to securing and guaranteeing teaching and research in university medicine and at the same time to taking an objective, discerning view of privatisation.
+Particularly in the light of the privatisation of the university teaching hospital, University Hospital of Giessen and Marburg, Mukherjee and the Executive Board of JLU are committed to securing and guaranteeing teaching and research in university medicine and at the same time taking an objective, discerning view of privatisation.
 In cooperation with the Hanns Martin Schleyer Foundation, the JLU organised the XIII University Symposium (Hochschulsymposium) at the State Representation Office of the State of Hesse in Berlin on 20 and 21 February 2019.
 Attendees of the symposium critically engaged with various challenges today’s university medicine has to face.
 Amongst other topics, they dealt with the requirements of an increasing digitalisation and with questions concerning the international competitiveness of Germany as a medical location.